 In an effort to be heard, the Glade Watershed Protection Society (GWPS) has filed court documents which were served to Atco Wood Products, Kalesnikoff Lumber Company, and the Interior Health Authority January 22, 2019: these court documents were an application for injunctive relief and it is scheduled to be heard on February 4, 2019.
-The injunctive relief is a request that logging be legally deferred until the Judicial Review of the IHA’s decision has been made, and/or until the Forest Practices Board Investigation is completed.
+The injunctive relief is a request that logging be legally deferred until the Judicial Review of the IHA’s decision has been made, and/or until a Forest Practices Board Investigation is completed.

 Court Injunction Application Rossland BC Court Feb 4, 2019 The lawyer for the watershed Society was the first to speak.
 In her comments she called for “a cautionary approach - time, before logging commences for the forest to be properly assessed by a possible revisit of Section 29 (initiated by the GWPS) and for the Forest Practices Board investigation to be finalized.”
 Ms Lysenko asked for an injunction to defer logging until investigations have been finalized.
 She was arguing that irreparable harm would be done to our water and our community if logging went ahead.

 Atco and Kalesnikoff lawyers presented their statements, which included comments: “They only want to stop logging.
 They are not really concerned about their water.
 We have spent $150,000 of unrecoverable dollars planning, 50% of logging takes place in watersheds in the Kootenays.
 It’s sustainable, and, whatever happens can be fixed…their water is already non potable, irreparable harm would be done to our companies in terms of financial losses, we have bent over backwards to accommodate them…”